This homemade purple sweet potato pie with gingerbread crust and pecan streusel is absolutely delicious! It’s a festive twist to an old-fashioned pie.

 When you’re finished shaping the crust in the pie plate, pour your sweet potato pie filling into the crust and bake at 350F for 55-60 minutes.
 Meanwhile, make your crumble topping.
 After the pie has baked for 20-25 minutes, remove the pie from the oven and sprinkle the pecan streusel on top.
 You can also cover the crust edges with aluminum foil to prevent it from getting too brown.
 Return to the oven and bake for an additional 30-35 minutes, until filling is firm and a toothpick inserted near the center comes out clean.

-This pie is not only delicious, the beautiful color will surely amaze your family and friends!
+This homemade purple sweet potato pie with gingerbread crust is not only delicious, the beautiful color will surely amaze your family and friends!
 Hope you enjoy this yummy dessert!
 Have a wonderful Thanksgiving, friends!

 - 1½ cups all-purpose flour or gf all-purpose flour (I used Bobs Red Mill 1 To 1 Baking Flour)